ovirahman/bangladesh/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-This package aims to provide ready-to-use shapefiles for different administrative regions of Bangladesh (e.g., Division, District, Upazila, and Union).
+The bangladesh package provides ready-to-use shapefiles for different administrative regions of Bangladesh (e.g., Division, District, Upazila, and Union).
 Usually, it is difficult to plot choropleth maps for Bangladesh in R. This package will help users to draw thematic maps of